Apricot0/Programming-Abstractions-Related-to-Math-Group/README.md

 In this question, the total points are split equally between the implementation of radial graph symmetries and square symmetries.

-=
+---

--You may have additional methods in your classes even if such methods are not required by the interface.
+- You may have additional methods in your classes even if such methods are not required by the interface.
 Such additional methods, however, must not be public.
--Any interface code given to you must not be changed!
+- Any interface code given to you must not be changed!

--Please keep in mind these homework-related points mentioned in the syllabus.
+- Please keep in mind these homework-related points mentioned in the syllabus.

 - What to submit?
 The complete codebase (including classes and interfaces that were already given to you) as a single .zip file.
 Your zip file, once extracted, must contain three folders: core, arithmetic, and geometry.
 Your solution to the first question is expected to be in the arithmetic package, while the rest of your code must be in the geometry package.